USB to CAN Firmware Flashing

 241696050c56

-in the following command with the UUID found in the UUID query, note that there is a space after-u
+in the command below with the UUID found using the query UUID command.
+Please note there is a space after-u

 python3 ~/klipper/lib/canboot/flash_can.py -u 241696050c56